ksu-cs-textbooks/cis526/content/C-JS/10-json.md

 }
 ```

 As you probably notice, the two are very similar.
-Two differences probably stand out: First, references (like whilma and pebbles) are replaced with a JSON representation of their values.
+Two differences probably stand out: First, references (like wilma and pebbles) are replaced with a JSON representation of their values.
 And second, all property names (the keys) are expressed as strings, not JavaScript symbols.

 A discussion of the full syntax can be found in the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) and also at [json.org](https://json.org/).